Skip to main content

 • “I'm surprised I'm getting performance issues.”

-• “The only issues I have are sometimes random performance drops, but that tends to happen when there's a lot going on, like when the enemy ship is destroyed but they have boarders on my ship.”
+• “Only issues I have sometimes are random performance drops, but that tends to happen when there's a lot going on, like the enemy ship is destroyed but they have boarders on my ship.”

 • character development

-Character development is hindered by designs that lack distinctiveness, making it difficult for players to differentiate between characters.
+Character development is hindered by designs that make it difficult to distinguish between characters, impacting their individuality and clarity.

 • monetization